xobazjr/xobazjr/README.md

-Hi 👋 My name is Teerapat Kotanart
+My name is Teerapat Kotanart.
+I am an undergraduate student at KMUTNB, Thailand.
 ==================================

 *   🌍  I'm based in Bangkok, Thailand